PRESIDENT AND CEO

 CLIENT MARKETING DIRECTOR

-Tamara Baxt Clemmons is the newest addition to our GVC team.
+Tamara Baxt Clemmons manages client marketing and operations for the GVC team.
 Tamara has extensive experience in marketing and product management in the entertainment, telecommunications and SaaS industries.
 She held a marketing role at Oxygen Media (now a division of NBCUniversal) during the first years of the network’s launch, followed by work at Comcast, where she focused on marketing with local businesses.
 More recently, she managed a digital marketing agency that built customer engagement campaigns for clients in the television, music, book publishing, ticketing and wine industries.

 Additionally, Tamara has held product management roles at Sprint, Echo (a digital marketing agency under the Ticketmaster umbrella) and Emma, an email marketing company.
 While at Sprint, she was part of the team that launched the wireless company’s first 4G service.
 At Echo, Tamara focused on a software product that helped music industry clients better manage fan engagement and build revenue.
 At Emma, she worked on an email marketing platform with a focus on the small business and non-profit segments.

 Tamara received an MBA from UCLA Anderson School of Management and a BA in Economics and Philosophy from Columbia University.
 She is a native of Washington, DC and a proud graduate of Woodrow Wilson High School.
 Tamara enjoys running, yoga and spending time with her husband, three young boys and goldendoodle.

 Meghan Snyder works with clients creating targeted custom content that maintains a consistent voice and stays true to brand identity and message.
 She also advises on social media tactics and strategy.
 Snyder graduated from the University of Tennessee with a degree in Public Relations.
 From Knoxville, she returned home to the Washington, D.C. area to begin her career, and quickly found her niche with food, wine and lifestyle.